RajeshNannuta/kafka/README.md

     Java HotSpot(TM) 64-Bit Server VM (build 25.112-b15, mixed mode)
 If you are unable see this output.
 Try to re-install setup again.

-# SECOND STEP : Installing and setting up ZOOKEEPER
+# Installing and setting up ZOOKEEPER

 unzip the file that you have downloaded.